tichambers99/itss-project-manager/README.md

               PASSWORD: "yourpassword",
               DB: "your_database"
           };
-  - run server with command:
+  - Run server with command:

         npm start
-  - server will run on: http://localhost:8000/
+  - Server will run on: http://localhost:8000/

+# On client:

+## Firstly,

+At thltweb-project-manager folder, move to my-app (client side) by `cd my-app` command.\
+Then run `npm i` to install all the packages.\

+## Secondly,

+Run `npm start` or `yarn start` command to start the project.

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.